 The easiest way to transfer files from one device to another used to be by email.
 If you’re like me, your inbox is chock-full of “note to self” notifications.
 OneDrive eases your jump between devices by automatically syncing files across multiple locations.
-When you sign in to Microsoft Office 365 apps with your OneDrive account, you can just pull up your files to work on the go, in the office, in a lab, or at home.
+When you sign in to Microsoft 365/Office apps with your OneDrive account, you can just pull up your files to work on the go, in the office, in a lab, or at home.
 Office 365 saves files to your OneDrive space by default, up to 5TB of storage.
 You can also use Office 365 online to collaborate with co-authors in real time.

 Gone, but Not Forgotten–Back Up Before Moving On

 If you’d rather keep your files where they are, you can transfer the account to your personal ownership using these instructions on Pitt IT’s Cloud Collaboration page.
-Just remember—there may be costs associated with a private Box or OneDrive account.
+Just remember—there may be costs associated with a private OneDrive account.